vitorloredo/poc_clear_double/README.md

     path: ../poc_pattern
 ```

-> Ajuste o `path` conforme a localização do plugin no seu workspace.
+> Adjust the `path` according to where the plugin lives in your workspace.

-Depois, no `analysis_options.yaml` do projeto:
+Then, in that project's `analysis_options.yaml`:

 ```yaml
 plugins: